-- 1 cup red wine
+- 1 cup red wine , Syrah or Zinfandel

 - 1/3 cup Worcestershire

-- ¼ cup shallot
+- ¼ cup diced shallot

-- 2 garlic cloves, diced
+- 2 cloves garlic, diced

-- 1 tablespoons rosemary, diced
+- 1 tablespoons fresh rosemary, diced

-Trim excess fat off tri tip (see video for visual).
+- Trim excess fat off tri tip (see video for visual).

 Again, this is because it’s lean, and therefore doesn’t need some big tannic wine that will work better with a fatty cut.
 It also takes on some great savory characteristics from the marinade and smoke, which are to die for with the savoriness of Pinot.
 Juicy, lean, tender, and delicious.
 You can totally pair this with something bigger, like Syrah, Merlot, Malbec, Tempranillo, but don’t be afraid to try it with Pinot Noir (especially a bigger style Pinot).